O1ahmad/aws_ec2_exporter/README.md

 ## Description

-The application can be run in a number of ways, the main consumption is the Docker hub image `0x0I/aws-ec2-exporter`.
+The application can be run in a number of ways, the main consumption is the Docker hub image `0x0I.aws-ec2-exporter`.

 **Required**
 * `AWS_ACCESS_KEY_ID`      - API access key id of your AWS cloud account
-* `AWS_SECRET_ACCESS_KEY`  - API access key secret of youur AWS cloud account
+* `AWS_SECRET_ACCESS_KEY`  - API access key secret of your AWS cloud account

 **Optional**
 * `METRICS_PATH`           - Path under which to expose metrics.
 Defaults to `/metrics`